-3) Cedar shingles and shakes shall be certified as to grade by an agency accredited by the Standards Council of Canada.
+3) Except where otherwise permitted by the Chief Building Official, cedar shingles and shakes shall be certified as to grade by an agency accredited by the Standards Council of Canada.

 9.26.2.2.
 Installation of Materials

 1) Materials listed in Tables 9.26.2.1.-A and 9.26.2.1.-B shall be installed in conformance with the manufacturer's written instructions.
 (See Sentence 1.5.1.2.(1) of Division A.)